MicrosoftDocs/Dynamics-365-Operations.hu-hu/articles/fin-ops-core/dev-itpro/analytics/electronic-reporting-destinations.md

 ## <a name="output-conversion-to-pdf"></a><a name="OutputConversionToPDF"></a>Kimenet átalakítása PDF-formátumba

-A PDF-átalakítási beállítással a kimenetet Microsoft Office formátumból (Excel/Word) konvertálhatja PDF-formátumba.
+A PDF-átalakítási beállítással a Microsoft Office (Excel vagy Word) formátumú kimenetet konvertálhatja PDF-formátumba.

 ### <a name="make-pdf-conversion-available"></a>A PDF-átalakítás elérhetővé tétele